p1ng-request/p1ng-request/README.md

 [check-dead-links.py](https://github.com/p1ng-request/automation-scripts-best-pracitces/blob/main/check-dead-links.py): A Python script to scan dead links from a given web domain.

-[npl-scan.py](https://github.com/p1ng-request/automation-scripts/blob/main/nlp-scan.py): Basic Docs automation tool in Python.
+[readability-scan.py](https://github.com/p1ng-request/automation-scripts/blob/main/readability-scan.py): Automated Documentation Scanner.
 Features:
-+ Scan all the .md files in a given directory and all the sub-directories.
++ Scan all .md files in a given directory and all the sub-directories.
-+ Use machine learning models to classify the documentation and make suggestions based on the classification results.
++ Utilizing natural language processing(NLP) techniques to determine complicated words by breaking down the text into individual sentences.
-+ Generate a Flesch-Kincaid readability test score for each doc.
++ Computing the Flesch-Kincaid Reading Ease score for each sentence to evaluate readability.
 + Sample promot:

-> File: what-if-analysis.md
++ > File: what-if-analysis.md
-> Score: 29.85
+> Score: 11.9
 > The document appears to be written at a higher reading level than the target audience.
 Consider simplifying the language.

-[deeper-npl-scan.py](https://github.com/p1ng-request/automation-scripts/blob/main/deeper-nlp-scan.py): Scan docs using NLP
-+ Utilizing natural language processing(NLP) techniques to determine complicated words by breaking down the text into individual sentences, followed by computing the Flesch-Kincaid Reading Ease score for each sentence to evaluate readability.
-+ Sample prompt:

->Edit data by painting with the **Data Painter** feature, which turns exploratory data analysis processes such as data cleaning and data modeling into clear, intuitive and straightforward tasks.'has a low readability score of 15.65.
+> The sentence: ' RATH has a data painter feature that allows you to perform exploratory data analysis by painting data dots.' has a low readability score > of 19.71.
 Consider simplifying the language.

-[deeper-ner-scan.py](https://github.com/p1ng-request/automation-scripts/blob/main/deeper-ner-scan.py): Scan docs using NER
+[clearity-scan.py](https://github.com/p1ng-request/automation-scripts/blob/main/clearity-scan.py): Scan docs using NER
 + Apply named entity recognition (NER) to identify specific entities within the text and make suggestions for improvements.
 + Sample prompt: